UroLift

 What is UroLift?

-Treatment with the UroLift® System uses a minimally invasive approach that provides rapid relief and recovery of BPH symptoms.
-It is an earlier treatment option that can get men off BPH medications and avoid major surgery.
-The goal of the UroLift System treatment is to relieve symptoms so you can get back to your life and resume your daily activities.
+The UroLift System is a minimally invasive approach and reduces BPH symptoms.
+It is an early intervention treatment option that can help get men off BPH medications and avoid major surgery.

-What should I expect during the treatment?
-Is it painful?
-How long does it take?
+What should I expect during the UroLift treatment?

 Download Patient Information Booklet Here